LouisFoucard/MC_DCNN/README.md

 Here we train the MC-DCNN on a dataset of biometric data (ppg + accelerometer data time series), recorded over one month for 10 users.
 The MC-DCNN is trained to recoginze user ID based on its biometric data.
 We achieve a classification F1 score of 0.96+.

-This is a big improvement over a single channel DCNN implementation (F1 score ~0.85), where convolutions are performed over all channel simultaneously.

-MC-DCNN also remove the need for engineering features such as spectrogram or fft: the convolutional and pooling layers are able to learn features at different time scales.
+MC-DCNN also remove the need for engineering features such as spectrogram or fft: the convolutional and pooling layers are able to learn time and frequency domain features at different time scales.
 The input data is only slightly preprocessed, with smoothing and scaling.

 Below is the train/test error from CV: